-2. Open Access Policies
+1. Open Access Policy

 All articles published by KJAR are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.

-This journal utilizes the LOCKSS and CLOCKSS systems to create a distributed archiving system among participating libraries and permits those libraries to create permanent archives of the journal for purposes of preservation and restoration.
+This journal utilizes the LOCKSS (Lots of Copies Keep Stuff Safe) system to create a distributed archiving system among participating libraries and permits those libraries to create permanent archives of the journal for purposes of preservation and restoration.

-6. Fees and refund
+6. Appeals and complaints

-9. Human Rights and Informed Consent
+10. Human Rights and Informed Consent

 All manuscripts concerning clinical investigations with humans or human materials must include a statement that the project was approved by the local Ethical Committee and that all patients or test persons gave written consent before participation after adequate explanation.

-10.Ethical Handling with Animals
+11.Ethical Handling of Animals

 Experimental research on vertebrates or any regulated invertebrates must comply with institutional, national, or international guidelines, and where available should have been approved by an appropriate ethics committee.
 Field studies and other non-experimental research on animals must comply with institutional, national, or international guidelines, and where available should have been approved by an appropriate ethics committee.
 A statement detailing compliance with relevant guidelines and/or appropriate permissions or licences must be included in the manuscript.
 We recommend that authors comply with the IUCN Policy Statement on Research Involving Species at Risk of Extinction and the Convention on the Trade in Endangered Species of Wild Fauna and Flora.

 KJAR journal is a member of CrossRef and CrossRef services, e.g., CrossCheck.
 All manuscripts submitted will be checked for plagiarism CrossCheck/iThenticate.
-All manuscripts received towards KJAR journal are scanned for plagiarism before review process using ithenticate similarity Check via Crossref.
+All manuscripts received towards KJAR journal are scanned for plagiarism before the review process using ithenticate similarity Check via Crossref.